yukunchen113/VariationalAutoEncoder/README.md

-#Variational Auto Encoder
+# Variational Auto Encoder
 ## About this Project
-Here is an implementation of a VAE using tensorflow.
+Here is a simple implementation of a VAE using tensorflow.

 The parameters to be tuned can be accessed in params.py.
 Analysis below used these parameters.